 Dr. Jill A. Poole, Dr. Sara May, Dr. Andrew Rorie, and Dr. Joel Van De Graaff provide allergy, asthma, and immunology services at Nebraska Medicine.
-The following services are offered: allergy testing to environmental and food allergens, drug allergies, venom allergy, PATCH testing for contact dermatitis, pulmonary function testing, vocal cord dysfunction testing and allergy immunotherapy/shot services.
-We offer services for both children and adults.
+The following services are offered: allergy testing to environmental and food allergens, drug allergens, venom allergy, skin allergy (PATCH testing for contact dermatitis), pulmonary function testing for asthmatic disorders, vocal cord dysfunction testing and allergy immunotherapy/shot services.
+Food and drug allergen challenges and drug desensitization as well as expertise in cutting edge therapies for allergic disorders are available.
 Medical conditions seen by the team include: general allergy, nasal and eye allergies, sinus disease, asthma, food allergy, hives, angioedema (swelling), cough, vocal cord dysfunction, allergic rashes, eosinophilic esophagitis, drug allergy, penicillin allergy, venom allergy and immune deficiency disorders.

 Health Screen – Immunotherapy Pre-Injection Questionnaire

 Medications To Be Held for Allergy Skin Testing

 Asthma Control Test (ACT)

 How to Read Labels for Wheat, Milk, Soy, Shellfish, Peanut, or Egg Free Diets

 The following links, are resources not programmed or accredited by the Nebraska Medical Center, but may be of interest to patients.

 American College of Allergy, Asthma and Immunology